MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This supports Continuous SDL Practice 7 – Perform Security Testing.

-Have professional application penetration testers attempt to compromise a live instance of the complete workload to validate that the security measures are effective and consistent.
-Penetration testing has been used successfully for many years to find and highlight the path of least resistance that an attacker could use to exploit your application and compromise this business.
+Have professional application penetration testers attempt to compromise a live instance of the complete workload.
+This testing validates the security measures are effective and consistent.
+Penetration testing helps find and highlight the path of least resistance that an attacker could use to exploit your application and compromise this business.
 Penetration tests can be incredibly valuable when done at the right time and are at their best once all the cheap and easy to exploit vulnerabilities found in previous scans are complete.

-For this reason we recommend you do them at all levels of the DevSecOps Security Profiles.
+We recommend you do this testing at all levels of the DevSecOps security profiles.

 Temporary Minimum: We recommend that you do a penetration test on applications especially if the project due to its pace might have vulnerabilities.
 You must identify the easy methods into the application that an attacker might exploit.
-Standard: Similarly at a Standard profile we recommend that you do a penetration test however, in this case you might uncover more complex attacks/weakness’s due to the extra care that is taken early in the development process.
+Standard: At a standard profile, we recommend that you do a penetration test.
+In this case, you might uncover more complex attacks/weakness’s due to the extra care that is taken early in the development process.
-High Security: In the case of line of business applications and critical workloads it’s a requirement to complete a penetration test.
-Any vulnerability in these applications should be treated with additional attention and care.
+High Security: For line of business applications and critical workloads, it’s a requirement to complete a penetration test.
+Any vulnerability in these applications should be treated with extra attention and care.

 Integrate the findings and feedback from these activities to improve your security processes and tools.